-A while back I did a bit of training for a woman called Zoe who is new to being self-employed.
-She recently started an ironing service and I was helping her to learn about keeping financial records.
+A while back I did a bit of training for a woman called Zoe who was new to being self-employed.
+She’d started an ironing service and I was helping her to learn about keeping financial records.

 During our session we discussed how much she was charging and she quickly realised that she is far too cheap, possibly by as much as 50%.
 So any new clients will be paying more than her current ones (sorry).

 But part of the discussion was why people buy an ironing service.
 Why would anyone pay someone else to do their housework?

 We came up with a number of reasons:

 - others won’t be very good at ironing